ttreeagency/Ttree.Identicons/README.rst

 	<identicon:image hash="ttree" alt="ttree -- identicon" size="42" class="img-polaroid" />

 If the identicon doesn't exist for the provided hash, it will be created and persisted automatically.

+**Warning**: Advanced Access Limitation and Flood Mitigation are not supported by the Fluid ViewHelper, you need to take care of your server by yourself.

 ====
 Tips